datarza/HeaderTableLayoutPanel/README.md

 ## Supported .NET Frameworks

-_HeaderTableLayoutPanel_ inherits from _TableLayoutPanel_, which was implemented in Microsoft .NET Framework 3.5.
+_HeaderTableLayoutPanel_ inherits from [_TableLayoutPanel_](https://msdn.microsoft.com/library/system.windows.forms.tablelayoutpanel), which was implemented in Microsoft .NET Framework 3.5.
 In general _HeaderTableLayoutPanel_ does not use any special requirements.
 It can be compiled on any Microsoft .NET Framework platform (including the .NET Framework 3.5 client profile).

 ## Contacts

 I would appreciate hearing your opinion on this.
-Please feel free to contact me by email: [radu.martin@hotmail.com](mailto://radu.martin@hotmail.com)
+If you have any questions, please feel free to contact me by email: [radu.martin@hotmail.com](mailto://radu.martin@hotmail.com)

 ##### Please, support the author